wwidlishy/Quan/README.md

 # Languages Premise

 Quan is designed to be a simple functional language.
-(Functional programming paradigm is not forced, however is highly recomended)
+That teaches people the basics of the functional programming paradigm.
+And is also general purpuse, however was put in mind for linux/windows CLI/GUI programs.

 q stands for: Quick
 u stands for: understandable